 Changes in job performance on long-term and production-type orders may result in revisions to costs and revenue and are recognized in the period in which revisions are determined to be required.
-Provisions for anticipated losses are made in the period in which they become determinable.
+Provisions for the full amount of anticipated losses are made in the period in which they become determinable.